How To Write A Percentage As A Decimal

 Conclusion

-In summary, knowing how to convert a percentage to a decimal is a fundamental skill that empowers you to perform calculations accurately and understand proportions effectively.
+To keep it short, knowing how to convert a percentage to a decimal is a fundamental skill that empowers you to perform calculations accurately and understand proportions effectively.
 By dividing the percentage by 100, or moving the decimal point two places to the left, you can easily transform percentages into decimals for various applications.
 Understanding this conversion enhances your ability to interpret data, make informed decisions, and perform mathematical operations with ease.